efimlosev/playground-docker/README.md

 ``` bash
 python3 -c 'import secrets; print(secrets.token_hex())'
 ```
 - Time to put everything together.
-Create .env file in the root the project with the simular context
+Create .env file in the root of the project with the simular context
 ```bash
 APP_ID="Your Oxford  APP_ID"
 APP_KEY="Your Oxford  APP_KEY"